It's a big win for Kia's biggest vehicle; Soul EV picks up award too, alongside two wins for Porsche and one for Mazda.

 After months of whittling down the field, a panel of 86 jurors from across the globe selected the World Car of the Year winners, announced early Wednesday morning.
 The awards recognize the most significant new vehicles of the past year.
 For the first time in the awards' 16-year history, a vehicle designed specifically for the North American market has won.

-Yes, Kia's Telluride drove off with the top honor.
-It's another addition to the three-row crossover's trophy cabinet, alongside a recent win for North American SUV of the Year.
-It faced a Mazda duo in the final three, in the shape of the new 3 compact car and CX-30 crossover.
+drove off with the top honor.
+It's another addition to the three-row crossover's trophy cabinet, alongside a recent win for North American SUV of the Year

 The fifth and final World Car of the Year category was for the Urban Car category.
 Kia won here too, netting its second (ever) WCOTY win with the funky Soul EV.
 Like the Luxury lineup, the final three here were predominantly battery-powered, including the Mini E and the conventionally-powered Volkswagen T-Cross.